 |In the study of speciation, a conundrum is how species can freely interbreed while being maintained

-As part of my doctoral research, I confirmed that inversions also disrupt recombination rates throughout the genome (not just inside inversions), and that these disruptions correlate with levels of interspecies nucleotide divergence.
+Later, we performed additional work in this system which confirmed that inversions also disrupt recombination rates throughout the genome (not just inside inversions), and that these disruptions correlate with levels of interspecies nucleotide divergence.
 This was the first study to examine how enhanced, rather than inhibited, recombination rates contribute to variation in interspecies divergence (see article).
-To follow-up on this exciting result, I am now working to quantify recombination rate differences in hybrids relative to intraspecies genetic maps, and examine whether these differences correlate with variation in nucleotide divergence between species.
-To determine the universality of this putative pattern and to identify novel genetic features important in speciation, I am conducting a broad survey of various biological taxa with data appropriate for this type of analysis.
-This research project is part of a National Research Service Award through the NIH.
+To follow-up on this exciting result, we are now working to quantify recombination rate differences in hybrids relative to intraspecies genetic maps, and examine whether these differences correlate with variation in nucleotide divergence between species.
+To determine the universality of this putative pattern and to identify novel genetic features important in speciation, we are conducting a broad survey of various biological taxa with data appropriate for this type of analysis.

 Recombination rate evolution and its impact on genomic architecture